Protecting the past Albert Robida and the Vieux Paris exhibit at the 1900 World’s Fair

 MSU Digital Commons Citation

 Emery, Elizabeth, "Protecting the past Albert Robida and the Vieux Paris exhibit at the 1900 World’s Fair" (2005).
-Department of Modern Languages and Literatures Faculty Scholarship and Creative Works.
+Department of World Languages and Cultures Faculty Scholarship and Creative Works.
 35.